 For those new to security testing this can often prove confusing and many organisations are unsure as to which type of test will suit their needs, requirements, and budgets.

-That’s why we wanted to give you a brief overview of two of the most common testing methods, and the ones seem to cause the most confusion, vulnerability scanning and penetration testing.
+That’s why we wanted to give you a brief overview of two of the most common testing methods, and the ones that seem to cause the most confusion, vulnerability scanning and penetration testing.

 Vulnerability scans are software-based security assessments and are useful as part of an in-depth security approach, they are easily deployed when needed or can be set to run automatically.